gcovr/gcovr/doc/source/guide/merging.rst

 - ``merge-use-line-0``: Allow same function on different lines, in this case use line 0.
 - ``merge-use-line-min``: Allow same function on different lines, in this case the minimum line.
 - ``merge-use-line-max``: Allow same function on different lines, in this case use maximum line.
+- ``separate``: Allow same function on different lines.
+Instead of merging keep the functions separate.

 .. versionadded:: NEXT